Project-Vyre/FinalityMC-web/index.md

 [Finality Mote Repository]{: .btn .btn-outline .fs-4 }

 # Developer Announcements

+Hello to all new visitors!
+Currently this website hasn't been kept up to date.
+Changelogs are now updated on each modpack's repository Wiki page, so please go there!

 KubeJS 6.1 has been released, in addition to KubeJS Create being fixed.
 Thank you so much Max! <3

 Also, apparently I absentmindedly had duplicate recipes in one of my script files, which has since been patched in the following modpack versions: